Wolf3s/taradino/README.md

 - SELECT - Esc
 - START - Return (switch weapons)

+# Known issues
+Tiny audio problem on the intro and cutscenes.

 # Taradino

 This is a port of Apogee's 3D action title Rise of the Triad, originally